SnowyBoop/UnBot/README.md

 - node watcher.js to run the server.
 # Tips
 I recommend adding the snippet from nginx.conf in your own nginx.conf for better readability
+# Coming soon
+- splitting detection into abuse and crawlers
+- better datalogging and reporting